-President Lincoln, too, put his faith in Tigers.
+President Lincoln, too, put his faith in Princeton men.
 General Jeremiah Boyle (‘1839) was his military governor in Kentucky, cracking down on dissent.
 Minister to France William Dayton (‘1825) worked to prevent the French coming into the war on the Southern side right up until his scandalous death in the arms of a Paris courtesan.
 Lincoln’s emissary Edwin Emerson (‘1849) also assisted Dayton in France.
 The president’s financial adviser, John A. Stewart, later served Princeton as trustee and acting president after Woodrow Wilson resigned in 1910.
 In 1926, the 103-year-old Stewart contributed funds to build the University Chapel, the pews of which are white oak cut in 1863 and originally intended for Union gun carriages.

 Numerous alumni entered the surgical corps.
 Alfred Woodhull (‘1856) cataloged grisly specimens for the Army Medical Museum, where curator George Otis (‘1849) edited the landmark Medical and Surgical History of the War of the Rebellion.
 A doctor on the sailing frigate U.S.S.
 Congress at Hampton Roads, Virginia, Edward Shippen (‘1845) was an eyewitness to a new era in warfare.
 “There was a huge black roof, with a smoke-stack emerging from it, creeping down towards Sewell’s Point,” he wrote—describing the former U.S.S.
 Merrimack, now converted into Confederate ironclad Virginia.
 It devastated the Congress with a murderous broadside, which Shippen barely survived: “Blood and brains actually dripped from the beams.”